 Studying in Erlangen

 Friedrich-Alexander-Universität Erlangen-Nuremberg (FAU) is located in northern Bavaria, in the south of Germany.
-According to the Reuters Ranking 2016, it is the second most innovative university in Germany and 49th in the world.
-In the „Shanghai Ranking“ (Academic Ranking of World Universities, 2016), FAU belongs to the top 200 universities worldwide, and our Faculty of Natural Sciences is among the top 100 in the world.
+According to the Reuters Ranking 2018, it is the most innovative university in Germany and 5th in Europe.
+In the „Shanghai Ranking“ (Academic Ranking of World Universities, 2017), FAU belongs to the top 200 universities worldwide, and our Faculty of Natural Sciences is among the top 100 in the world.

 Financing your stay in Erlangen

-Erlangen is a university town (population ca. 100 000) at the outskirts of the city of Nuremberg.
+Erlangen is a university town (population ca. 100 000) on the outskirts of the city of Nuremberg.
 Our courses and the Faculty of Natural Sciences are located in Erlangen, but thanks to efficient public transport students can choose from a wide housing offer, from lively downtown Nuremberg to countryside locations outside Erlangen.
-A public institution called Studentenwerk provides low-cost services to students, including housing, childcare and cultural activities.
-You can use their online services in English to find an appartment in Erlangen.
-You can also search for accommodation on your own, e.g. at WG-gesucht.de, which provides offers of appartments and shared accommodation.
+A public institution called Studentenwerk provides low-cost services to students, including housing, childcare, and cultural activities.
+You can use their online services in English to find an apartment in Erlangen.
+You can also search for accommodation on your own, e.g. at WG-gesucht.de, which provides offers of apartments and shared accommodation.